ShyanJMC/ProyectoInvierno-OLD/README.md

 # ProyectoInvierno
-THIS PROYECT WAS MOVE TO THE NEW REPO, WITH THE SAME NEW.
-BUT NOW WILL WORK WITH RUST FROM SCRATCH.
+# THIS PROYECT WAS MOVE TO THE NEW REPO, WITH THE SAME NAME BUT NOW WILL WORK WITH RUST FROM SCRATCH.<br /><br />

 This is personal project for docker's containers, and a custom shell for manage specific containers. <br /><br />